kholland1/chemstep-development/README.md

 **GitHub instructions**
-1. Ideas for changes are listed in Issues.
-Individually or as a team choose an Issue to tackle, and assign it to yourself.
+1. Ideas for changes are listed in Projects/Chemstep algorithm exploration.
+Individually or as a team choose an Issue to tackle, and move it into "In progress".
+Click into the Issue itself and assign it to yourself.
 Create your own branch of the code based off of the main.

 <img width="327" height="140" alt="Screenshot 2025-10-17 at 12 07 26 PM" src="https://github.com/user-attachments/assets/c5bab9a4-bc10-44ff-81bf-f5f194751109" />